JaneliaSciComp/SongExplorer/README.md

 required parameters are filled in, the `DoIt!` button in the upper right will in addition be enabled and turn red.

-The first time you use DeepSong all of the parameters will need to be specified.
+The first time you use SongExplorer all of the parameters will need to be specified.
 In the `File Browser`, navigate to the WAV file in the "round1/" directory and click on the `WAV Files` button.
 Then specify the eight numeric parameters that control the algorithm used to find sounds:  In the time